-Dr. Rachel Lamb currently serves as the agency lead for Natural Carbon Sequestration at the Maryland Department of the Environment (MDE).
+Dr. Rachel Lamb currently serves as Senior Climate Advisor and the agency lead for natural climate solutions at the Maryland Department of the Environment (MDE).
 In this work, she supports carbon assessments and accounting for natural and working lands and advances policy recommendations for carbon sequestration relative to the state's Greenhouse Gas Reduction Act, Conservation Finance Act, and broader participation in the Regional Greenhouse Gas Initiative (RGGI).
 She formerly served as a Maryland Sea Grant State Science Policy Fellow with MDE's Climate Change Program.

 Areas of Interest

 - natural and working lands policy

 - conservation and development

 - forest carbon monitoring

 Degree TypePh.D.Degree DetailsGeographical Sciences, University of Maryland, College Park